phoepsilonix/Manjaro-jp/artifacts/README.en.md

 paru-static -Syyu
 ```

+#### Notice
+Because of storage limits, sharing ISO files on SourceForge is now hard.
+Please download them from places like pCloud, MEGA, or Terabox.

 ##### Notes
 1. Does not support Secure Boot
     It is not supported, so please disable Secure Boot in BIOS settings.